go-arrower/arrower.org/docs/basics/03-database/01-repository.md

 As simple repositories share a repeating set of methods, Arrower offers commonly used methods ready out of the box.
 In general, it is good practise to keep your own repository methods to a minimum.
-Arrower offers a lot for your convenience,
-**not** as a recommendation to use all of them at all times!
+Arrower offers a lot for your convenience, so you have a buffet to choose from, **not** as a recommendation to use all of them at all times!